mikemanalo/aRE-reframecivicv3.5/README.md

 # Reframe: Civic Infrastructure V3.5 - Prototype Documentation

-## Project Vision: Atelier-re
+## Project Vision: a:RE reframe

-**Atelier-re** is a research initiative rethinking city planning through data-driven placemaking.
+**a:RE reframe** is a research initiative of Atelier-re.com.
+Civic Infrastructure V3.5 is a rethinking city planning through data-driven placemaking.
 Rather than accepting traditional transportation metrics (ridership, on-time performance, vehicle counts), Atelier-re asks: **"What if we measured cities by how well they serve human needs?"**

 This prototype demonstrates a fundamental shift in urban analytics—from infrastructure-centric to **people-centric** metrics.
 By reframing transit data through the lens of healthcare access, student safety, shift worker mobility, and neighborhood vitality, we reveal what truly matters: **how infrastructure shapes daily life**.